 Dr. Michael Skinner is a professor in the School of Biological Sciences at Washington State University.
 He did his B.S. in chemistry at Reed College in Portland Oregon, his Ph.D, in biochemistry at Washington State University and his Postdoctoral Fellowship at the C.H.
 Best Institute at the University of Toronto.
 He has been on the faculty of Vanderbilt University and the University of California at San Francisco.
-Dr. Skinner’s research is focused on the investigation of how different cell types in a tissue interact and communicate to regulate gonadal growth and differentiation, with emphasis in the area of reproductive biology.
-Recent studies have elucidated several critical events in the initiation of male sex differentiation, testis development and ovarian primordial follicle development.
-His current research has demonstrated the ability of endocrine disruptors to promote transgenerational epigenetic disease phenotypes due to abnormal germ line programming in gonadal development.
-Dr. Skinner has over 200 peer reviewed publications and has given over 180 invited symposia, plenary lectures and university seminars.
+Dr. Skinner’s research is focused on the investigation of gonadal growth and differentiation, with emphasis in the area of reproductive biology.
+His current research has demonstrated the ability of environmental toxicants to promote the epigenetic transgenerational inheritance of disease phenotypes due to abnormal germ line epigenetic programming in gonadal development.
+Dr. Skinner has over 250 peer reviewed publications and has given over 260 invited symposia, plenary lectures and university seminars.